 Alright, we all know all the horrible things alcohol does to your system in terms of performance and progress when we drink in excess.
 While it is true that having more than one or two drinks in one sitting is not ideal, neither are those slices of pizza and cheesecake you decided to splurge on last night either.

 Before I go into this, just a little background on me.
 Yes, I drink.
-If you’re reading this, I’d say there’s a 90% chance I drink more than you do, both in frequency and quantity.
+If you’re reading this, I’d say there’s a 90% chance I drink more than you do, both in frequency and quantity specially because I receive 24 7 alcohol delivery to the comfort of my home.
 I know what I know through two things.

 1. A ton of research on what and why alcohol does to your body.
 Like to the point where I can give you the science behind why you pass out, or how you could drink enough that someone could remove a kidney, and you wouldn’t wake up.